-For grown-up escapes, the study should do nicely.
 Kids will be happy with the toys and games in the playroom.
 Be apart, come together: Osborne House does both beautifully.

 The country kitchen comes with butler sink and Aga, but it also comes with high-back armchair and footstool, so you can chop while you chat.
 You can breakfast here over juice and croissants around the chunky table, with the light flooding in through the sash window.